saumikn/website/src/routes/blog/posts/tamil-transliteration.md

 In addition to `க`, this same voiced/unvoiced behavior happens with the letters `ட`, which can be either `ṭa` or `ḍa`, `த`, which can be either `ta` or `da`, and `ப`, which can be either `pa` or `ba`.

+The letter `ச` almost follows this pattern as well. `ச்ச` in the middle of a word is `c`, and `ச` in the middle of a word is `s`.
+However, a word-initial `ச` can be pronounced as voiced or unvoiced (`c` or `s`) depending on the word and dialect!
+In my family's speech, it's usually a voiced `s`, though if you say it the other way, people will still understand you.

 ### Transliterating Consonants

 For each of the Tamil consonants, I now had to choose which Latin character to represent it as.